stephenballot/me/README.md

 A huge part of being successful at this company lies in being truly curious... figure out who does similar things / works on similar topics than you and befriend them.

 Furthermore, I really believe this company rewards Entrepreneurial thinking.
 If you have an idea, and truly believe in it: find likeminded individuals, convince your manager, convince a colleague in another office, but be relentless in pursuing something if you truly believe in it.

+The day you viscerally realise that you are limited only by your own imagination and drive is the day you start loving OLX.

 ----